 When you access your account, we need to check we're dealing with you.
 We also need to check the request we're following comes from you (or someone acting for you).
-If we get a cheque, for example, we'll check that the signature on it matches our records.
+This could be by checking a signature on a document, such as a cheque or letter (where we have one).

-If you're in a branch, we may ask for photo ID (eg a driver's licence).
+If you're in a branch, we may ask for photo ID (for example a driver's licence).
 For everything else, if your security details are used, we'll assume it's you.
 We'll treat the request as if you had authorised it.
-That's why you must be very careful to keep your security details private and not let anyone get access to any devices you use to make payments.
+That's why you must be careful to keep your security details private and not let anyone get access to any devices you use to make payments.